WanderSearch Wairarapa Charitable Trust

 Our Guiding Principles

-- Ensures its services are available to all clients according to their needs, not their ability to cover the associated costs.
+dignity and courtesy. - Ensures its services are available to all clients according to their need, not according to their ability to cover associated costs.

 - Manages its funds to maximise its front-line services.